World Cup quarter-finals to be played amid rain and cloudy weather

-Quarter-final gamesat the Qatar World Cup could be affected by rain and thunder in Doha, according to the latest weather reports for this week.
+Quarter-final matches at the Qatar World Cup could be affected by rain and thunder, according to the latest weather reports for this week.

 The Qatar Meteorology Department said Doha will experience rainfall from Wednesday until Saturday.

-Croatia will face Brazil and the Netherlands will play Argentina in the quarter-finals on Friday, followed by France against England on Saturday.
+Croatia will face Brazil and the Netherlands play Argentina in the first two quarter-finals on Friday,

+On Saturday, England will take on World Cup holders France, with the winners of Tuesday's matches between Morocco and Spain and and Portugal and Switzerland meeting in the other quarter-final.

 Forecasters in Doha said Qatar would receive rainfall of varying intensity at different times.
 The weather could also turn thundery.